-Four members of staff joined the Company on permanent contracts during financial year 2019 and there was one leaver.
+Three members of staff joined the Company on permanent contracts during financial year 2020 and there were three departures.
 The Company had no issues of staff absenteeism and there were no workplace accidents.

-The Company has adopted staff incentive arrangements based on individual and collective performance.
-In this vein, there is a profit-sharing agreement, signed on 4 June 2018, which applies to financial years 2018, 2019 and 2020 for all employees, and a free share allocation plan for financial years 2019, 2020 and 2021 for seven employees, which is described in detail in the Executive Board's special report.
+The Company has adopted staff incentive arrangements

+based on individual and collective performance.
+In this vein, there is a new profit-sharing agreement, which will be signed before 30 June 2021 and apply for financial years 2021, 2022 and 2023 for all employees, as well as a free share allocation plan for financial years 2019, 2020 and 2021 for seven employees, which is described in detail in the Executive Board's special report.
 Finally, a collective bonus scheme has been introduced for all employees.
-The scheme was set up within the Company for the 2019 financial year and depends on the amount of rent generated by new development leases signed in 2019.
+The scheme was set up within the Company for the 2020 financial year and depends on rental return and the amount of rent generated by new development leases signed in 2020.